 Tires falling off from vehicles seem to pose serious dangers and threats to vehicles, lives, and other valuable properties.

 We have been able to show you what kind of damages that can be.
-We have also carefully highlighted what could cause such scenarios and how to prevent them.
+We have also carefully highlighted what could cause such scenarios, how to prevent them and what to do if your wheel falls off while driving.

 We have also shown you who could be held responsible in the wake of such events.
 So, ensure to do adequate checks on your tires as often as you can.